 5. The Rose BOWL

-During the pandemic, it was also the local drive-in movie theater.
+During the pandemic, it’s been used as the local drive-in movie theater.

 One of our favorite things to do at the Rose Bowl is hit up the flea market.